jiangfengming/url-router/README.md

 This defines a catch-all route.

 ##### handler
-`Any`.
+`any`.
 The handler you wish to handle the request.
 Based on your framework design, the handler can be a function to handle the request, or the file path to your controller file, or an object (such as Vue component), etc.